 You’ll notice the remaining sessions listed there.

-Continue to click through the prompts by entering in payment method to continue on through the gratuity process
+Continue to click through the prompts by entering in payment method to continue through the gratuity process

 Then you’ll see the option to print or email a receipt